oeb25/msc-thesis/Mist/Automatic folding of isorecursive structures.md

 >
 > The invariant, however, is temporarily broken when `s.x.u` is incremented \lineref{9} only to be restored again when `s.x.v` is decremented \lineref{10}.

-In Mist, we want _temporary invalidation_ of invariants to be allowed, and we want the compiler to figure out^[Authors note: I do not use "infer" here on purpose since we will use it in a more formal sense later] when invariants must hold and when it is okay for them not to.
+In Mist, _temporary invalidation_ of invariants is allowed, and we let the compiler figure out when invariants must hold and when they may temporarily be broken.

 The goal is thus for the compiler to infer what we call _folding points_, which are locations in a function where we either can assume the properties of an invariant (an _unfold_) or where we must assert that an invariant holds (a _fold_).